wesslen/BigDataPatent/README.md

 4. Topic Modeling (K-Means, LDA, Topic Word Cloud)
 5. K-Means Clustering on the Topic Probabilities

 This code was created as a collection of several online references.
-Each reference is labelled with a [number] tag that will be used through this document to cite when a reference was used to create the section of code.
+Each reference is labelled with a [number] tag that will be used through this document to cite references.

 Somewhat technical:
 *  [1] [Introduction to Bag-of-Words modeling in Python](https://www.kaggle.com/c/word2vec-nlp-tutorial/details/part-1-for-beginners-bag-of-words)